🧡 Skip to main content🔍 Skip to search

 Adjust date by 4 hours

-That would suffice for returning the current date value and writing data to accordingly named file.
+That would suffice for returning the current date value and writing data to an accordingly named file.
 Let us assume that there are users working late at night (as late as almost 4 AM in the morning).
-In this example we will send all user logon & logoff data occurring up till 4:00 AM next morning as the data of previous day, let us adjust the date appropriately by 4 hours.
-Mark the Adjust checkbox and set adjustment for -4 hours.
+In this example we will send all user logon & logoff data occurring up until 4:00 AM the next morning as the data of the previous day.
+To do this, let us adjust the date appropriately by 4 hours.
+Mark the Adjust checkbox and set the adjustment for -4 hours.

 Examples of automatically generated file names according to Task execution date: